rshee/portfolio/README.md

 # Portfolio
 This is a basic version of my personal website and it is still a work under progress.
-I have used React for the very first time for this web app and I'm still learning it now.
+I have used React for the very first time for this website and I'm still learning it now.
 It's my first attempt at front end development so I hope to improve my skills over time.

 Website: https://raj-shee.firebaseapp.com